wghile/pokemon-express-ejs/README.md

 ## About

 Simple Pokemon application built using Express JS framework and view engine.
-To navigate to next page click on the Pokéball on the homepage.
+Created Index, New, Create, and Show routes.
+From homepage, to navigate to next page click on the Pokéball.

 ### Installation Instructions